Relative Armor Thickness

 The most obvious method of increasing the armor protection of an armored vehicle is to increase the physical thickness of the armor plate.
 Another method is to counter specific types of anti-tank ammunition with special add-on armor.
 A cheaper method, effective against the anti-tank ammunition used during the Second World War, was to slope the armor plate, to decrease the angle of attack.

 When an armor plate is sloped relative to the angle of attack, the relative armor thickness, or line of sight, increases.
-The armor piercing shot therefore have to penetrate a greater amount of armor than the actual thickness of the armor plate.
+The armor piercing shot therefore has to penetrate a greater amount of armor than the actual thickness of the armor plate.

 As the angle decrease, the relative armor thickness increase significantly.
 Thus, while an angle of 20 degrees will only increase the relative armor thickness by about seven percent, an angle of 30 degrees will increase the relative armor thickness by about 36 percent.